-NOTE 12 - PURCHASED SERVICES
+NOTE 13 - PURCHASED SERVICES

-For the year ended June 30, 2010, purchased service expenses were payments for services rendered by various vendors, as follows:
+For the year ended June 30, 2011, purchased service expenses were payments for services rendered by various vendors, as follows:

-Professional and technical services \$ 406,102
+Professional and technical services \$ 289,254

-Property services 225,559
+Property services 249,718

-Travel mileage/meeting expense 24,782
+Travel mileage/meeting expense 29,414

-Communications 14,393
+Communications 20,067

-Utilities 52,482
+Utilities 98,286

-Pupil transporation 846
+Pupil transporation 1,870

+Other 1,335

-Total Purchased Services \$ 724,164
+Total Purchased Services \$ 689,944

 On January 11, 2010, the Academy entered into a services contract with the Maritime Foundation (the "Foundation"), a separate non-for-profit organization.
 Under the terms of the contract, the Foundation agrees to manage three engine room simulators, three navigation simulators and one radar simulator and also includes oversight and inspection of all facets of the operations of the simulators.
 The contract term is February 1, 2010 through January 31, 2011.
+The Academy renewed this contract for the period February 1, 2011 through December 31, 2012.
 The Academy agrees to pay the Foundation \$6,500 per month under the purchase service contract.
-During fiscal year 2010, the Academy paid \$39,000 to the Foundation under this contract, which is included in professional and technical services expense.
-Total remaining amounts due under this agreement during fiscal year 2011 are \$45,500.
+During fiscal year 2011, the Academy paid \$78,000 to the Foundation under this contract, which is included in professional and technical services expense.
+Total remaining due under this agreement is \$117,000 for fiscal years 2012 and 2013.